misakiudon/Light.vn-wiki-en/english/tutorials/troubleshooting.md

 If you notice something might be an engine bug,
 - try creating a minimally reproducible example as a [Plugin](./extensions.md#developer-extensions-plugins)
-- post the Plugin in Discord
+- post the Plugin in Discord with an explanation

 ## Logical Errors